 This support is paid to the parent, the spouse of the parent, the adoptive parent or guardian who is raising three or more minor children in their household.

 Child Care Fee (Gyermekgondozási díj)

-As of January 1, 2021, grandparents who are entitled under the health insurance scheme may also apply for the Child care fee up to two years of age of the child (or the age of three in case of twins) as is a foster parent from the day of fostering, up to two years of age of the child.
+As of January 1, 2021, grandparents who are entitled under the health insurance scheme may also apply for a child care fee of up to two years of age for the child (or the age of three in the case of twins) as is a foster parent from the day of fostering, up to two years of age of the child.

 Adoption Fee (Örökbefogadói díj)

-The Adoption fee is granted after the domestic adoption of all children over the age of two (age three in case of twins) and under 18 if the adoptive parent would be entitled to the Child care fee.
+The Adoption fee is granted after the domestic adoption of all children over the age of two (age three in the case of twins) and under 18 if the adoptive parent is entitled to the Child care fee.